fbpx

 • Can I decorate my space?

-• Is furniture included or can I bring my own?
+• Is furniture included, or can I bring my own?

-• Is there additional storage space available?
+• Is additional storage available?

-• What safety features are installed?
+• What safety features are included?

 • Who handles repairs?

-• What is security like?
+• What security measures are in place?

 • Are pets allowed?

-• What amenities do I get with my rent?
+• What amenities are included with rent?

-• What are my dining options like?
+• What dining options are available?

-• How does the staff support and engage with residents?
+• How does staff engage with residents?

 • Is 24-hour care available?